jsliang/sublime-pelican/README.md

 ## Usage

-* Type `Pelican` in Command Palette to view a list of available commands.
+* Type `Pelican` in Command Palette to view a list of Sublime-Pelican commands.
-* Right click on a file being edit, and access the related commands at the bottom item **Pelican** of the context menu.
+* Right click on a file being edit, and access Sublime-Pelican commands at the bottom item **Pelican** of the context menu.

 ## Features